henriqueleite42/anvil/README.md

 ### Is Hephaestus a silver bullet for every project?

-No. We are very clear that Hephaestus is focused on **Event-Oriented, Domain-Driven, Decoupled MicroServices, with a Delivery-Usecase-Repository architecture**.
+No. We are very clear that Hephaestus is focused on **Event-Oriented, Domain-Driven, Decoupled MicroServices, with a Delivery-Usecase-Repository architecture and SQL Databases**.
 It may be used in other cases, but we don't give support for these other cases.

+### Can Hephaestus be used for monoliths?

+Sure, it probably will work great with monoliths too, since they kinda are "big micro-services", we don't guarantee that it will be perfect, but for sure it will help.

+### Can Hephaestus be used with NoSql databases?

+You kinda can if you have the right plugin, but the schema is not and will not be designed for the specific needs that a NoSql database have.
+If you want to use a NoSql database as a SQL database, Hephaestus will probably fit your needs.

 ## Meaning